-2 days ago - economy-and-finance
+22 days ago - economy-and-finance

-"When floating means sinking: a reflection on the causes of the Argentine bimonetary economy and its implications for policy formulation."
+"When floating means sinking: a reflection on the causes of the Argentine bimonetary economy and its implications for policy formulation"

 By Marcos Sami

-"When floating means sinking: a reflection on the causes of the Argentine bimonetary economy and its implications for policy formulation."
+"When floating means sinking: a reflection on the causes of the Argentine bimonetary economy and its implications for policy formulation"

-If one turns to any basic manual of macroeconomics or finance, the first thing established when talking about money are the three essential functions that every currency should fulfill: medium of exchange, unit of account, and store of value.
+If one turns to any basic manual of macroeconomics or finance, the first thing stated when talking about money are the three essential functions that every currency should fulfill: medium of exchange, unit of account, and store of value.

-• -the formation of expectations of agents,
+• -the formation of agents' expectations,

 • -the measurement of poverty and purchasing power,

-When agents perceive that the State manipulates data, changes the rules, and erodes the value of the currency, they seek refuge in an exogenous asset that does not depend directly on domestic policy.
-Thus, the dollar becomes the de facto unit of account and the dominant store of value, while the peso remains relegated to its function as a medium of exchange imposed by law.
+When agents perceive that the State manipulates data, changes rules, and erodes the value of the currency, they seek refuge in an exogenous asset that does not depend directly on domestic policy.
+Thus, the dollar becomes the de facto unit of account and the dominant store of value, while the peso is relegated to its function as a medium of exchange imposed by law.

 This dual structure generates profound consequences: